Signed in as:

 Academic success is not one-size-fits-all.
 When a student is emotionally regulated their potential is maximized, which translates to better academic successes.

 This looks different for every student.
-Facilitating Parents & Teachers Together as Allies through collaboration takes knowing the fidelity of the CPS model, as well as advocacy solutions.
+Bringing parents & teachers together as allies through collaboration takes knowing the fidelity of the Collaborative Problem Solving® model, so behavior plans can be seen and written through a "skill building" lens, as well as advocacy solutions.

-SEAS & HBCC's ability to work collaboratively in the school setting ensures that behaviors are better understood from the latest neuroscience perspectives, which supports your child toward durable solutions that work for everyone.
+SEAS & HBCC's ability to work collaboratively in the school setting ensures that behaviors are better understood from the latest neuroscience perspectives, for parents, educators & providers which supports your child toward durable solutions that work for everyone.

-For information about our Free Monthly support in navigating behaviors in the school system with Dr. Diane Lew, click here.
+For information about our Wednesday Night Free Monthly Groups discussing navigating behaviors in the school system with Dr. Diane Lew, click here.

 *The Collaborative Problem Solving®(CPS) approach is owned and developed by Think:Kids (www.thinkkids.org), a program based in the Department of Psychiatry at Massachusetts General Hospital(MGH) in Boston, MA.
 Those CPS Certified receive ongoing supervision from T:K and are independent of MGH.